splunk/splunk-platform-automator/README.md

 1. Download and install [Virtualbox](https://www.virtualbox.org/wiki/Downloads).
 1. Download and install [Vagrant](https://www.vagrantup.com).
 1. Install the Virtualbox plugin for Vagrant: `vagrant plugin install vagrant-vbguest`
 1. Install Ansible, I personally prefer [Brew](https://brew.sh) which makes it as easy as `brew install ansible`.
+Currently the newest Ansible version is not yet supported, so you have to install an older one like 2.4.3.0.
+Check [here](#suported-ansible-versions) for the instructions with brew.
 1. Create a folder called `Vagrant` and change into it.
 1. Clone Splunkenizer from GitHub: `git clone git@github.com:thesplunker/Splunkenizer.git`
 1. Create a folder called `Software` and download the prerequisites